JustWravel logo

 Umling La - The world's highest motorable pass, Umling La, has been built by BRO (Border Roads Organization), surpassing national expectations once again and surpassing Khardung La and Mana Pass in Uttarakhand.
 Constructed as part of "Project Himank," the 19,300-foot road trip is sure to leave you feeling amazed, ecstatic, and full of adrenaline.

-Things to do in Leh Ladakh
+Things to do in Leh, Ladakh

 Camel Safari In Ladakh - The sand dunes of Hunder, located in the Nubra Valley, have acquired the nickname "desert in the sky."
 Experience a safari on a double-humped Bactrian camel, which was formerly an essential component of the caravans.

-Where to do: Nubra Valley
+Where to go: Nubra Valley

 Mountain Biking in Ladakh - Experience the abundance of Ladakh on a mountain bike; you won't be disappointed to find some of the most captivating and seductive scenery.